How to generate a custom shortlist of eDiscovery vendors

 OpenText named a leader

-If you’re interested in finding out more about eDiscovery solutions available in the market, a better understanding of the capabilities and their relative strengths and challenges, the GigaOm Radar report provides some useful information and you can get a copy of the report here.
+If you’re interested in learning more about eDiscovery solutions available on the market and a better understanding of their capabilities, relative strengths, and challenges, the GigaOm Radar report provides valuable information.
+You can obtain a copy of the report here

 Share this post